-The program contains almost no information on the devastating health consequences of tobacco use or on the tobacco industry's past and present behavior.
-By any objective criteria it could not be considered an effective tobacco control measure.
+The program contains almost no information on the devastating health consequences of tobacco use nor on the tobacco industry's past and present behavior.
+It also doesn't address what could be considered as an effective tobacco control measure.

 Cunningham Gregory + Company